paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-036-administration-of-educational-benefits.md

 #### References in Text
 Act of February 23, 1917, referred to in subsec. (a)(1)(B), is act Feb.
 23, 1917, ch.
 114, 39 Stat.
 929, known as the Smith-Hughes Vocational Education Act, which was classified to sections 11 to 15 and 16 to 28 of Title 20, Education, prior to repeal by Pub.
 L. 105–33, title VI, § 6201, Aug.
 5, 1997, 111 Stat.
 653. For complete classification of this Act to the Code, see Short Title note set out under [section 11 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section11&num=0&edition=prelim) and Tables.

-The Higher Education Act of 1965, referred to in subsec. (b)(4), is Pub.
+The Higher Education Act of 1965, referred to in subsec. (b)(4)(A), is Pub.
 L. 89–329, Nov.
 8, 1965, 79 Stat.
 1219.
 Title IV of the Act is classified generally to subchapter IV (§ 1070 et seq.) of chapter 28 of Title 20, Education.
 For complete classification of this Act to the Code, see section 1 of Pub.
 L. 89–329, set out as a Short Title note under [section 1001 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001&num=0&edition=prelim) and Tables.

 #### Amendments
+2025—Subsec. (b)(3).
+Pub.
+L. 118–210, § 207(b)(3), substituted “(15), (16), and (18)” for “(15), (16), and (17)”.

+Pub.
+L. 118–210, § 206(b)(2)(B), substituted “(15), (16), and (17)” for “(14), (15), and (16)”.

+Subsec. (b)(4).
+Pub.
+L. 118–210, § 205, amended par.
+(4) generally.
+Prior to amendment, par.
+(4) read as follows: “The educational institution is approved and participates in a program under title IV of the Higher Education Act of 1965 ([20 U.S.C.
+1070](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1070&num=0&edition=prelim) et seq.) or the Secretary has waived the requirement under this paragraph with respect to an educational institution and submits to the Committee on Veterans’ Affairs of the Senate and the Committee on Veterans’ Affairs of the House of Representatives notice of such waiver.”

+Subsec. (b)(5).
+Pub.
+L. 118–210, § 206(a), added par.
+(5).

+Subsec. (b)(6).
+Pub.
+L. 118–210, § 207(a), added par.
+(6).

 2021—Subsec. (b)(4).
 Pub.
 L. 116–315, § 1015(a)(1), added par.
 (4).

 Subsec. (d).
 Pub.
 L. 116–315, § 1015(a)(2), added subsec. (d).